WNSTXN/hosted-overleaf/README.md

 # hosted-overleaf

 This repository contains the necessary scripts to self-host the [Overleaf Community Edition](https://github.com/overleaf/toolkit/) on an x86-64 AWS EC2 instance.
 Although a poor practice, services are managed with [Supervisor](http://supervisord.org/) instead of [Docker Compose](https://docs.docker.com/compose/).
-At the minimum, the image takes ~7.25 GB of disk space and ~800 MB of RAM on idle.
+At the minimum, the image occupies ~7.25 GB of disk space and ~800 MB of RAM on idle.

 ## Development